 General Coronavirus guidance for staff

-University information and guidance on Coronavirus (COVID-19) for staff.
+University information and guidance on Coronavirus (COVID-19) for staff - including quarantine arrangements

 This page contains general University information and guidance on Coronavirus (COVID-19) for staff.
 For more staff advice, as well as advice for students, visitors and our local community, please visit the Coronavirus (COVID-19) webpage.

-We continue to work closely with the campus Trades Unions whose valuable guidance in how we support staff to deliver in these challenging times is integral to all of these decisions.
+We continue to work closely with the campus Trades Unions in developing this guidance for how we support our staff to carry out their roles in these challenging times.

 Please see the latest information on campus facilities